 “No.” I didn’t think I was actually speaking until Kat’s face turns into anger and Daniel’s to blank.
 I shake my head.
 “What are you doing here?
 If you worked with them...what are you doing here?”
 Understanding dawns on Daniel’s face and he squeezes Kat’s shoulder before letting go and walking towards me.

 “I know you have a lot of questions right now Hadley, and you deserve answers.
 Why don’t we go inside and I’ll tell you everything.”
 He suggests, holding out his hand again.
 I look at it for a long moment before relenting and putting my hand in his.
 He closes his fingers over mine and with a gentle smile, turns to lead me inside.
 Oliver steps up next to Kat, who looks only mildly upset now, and they follow us in.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, redroses100Write a Review